Sharvan07/Teachers_Portal_Flask/README.md

 Can give attendance to x students
 It has 2 user login credentials ( can be added if you want )

-If you want to contact : karanamsaisharvan@gmail.com
+If you want to contact: SaiSharvan.Karanam@gmail.com